Technical-Enablement-PingIdentity/BXIndustry-Handlebars/trials/README.md

 Hopefully, any overrides necessary to generate the static HTML files for trials can be done through a `<vertical>.json` file in the `settings` folder.
 This JSON file is merged on top of the default vertical `settings.json` file from the bxi repo during Handlebars compilation, so CTA buttons can be cleared, image locations can be modified and any other necessesary changes can be made. **Note: arrays in these settings override files will completely override arrays in the bxi settings.json file, they won't be concatinated.**

+## SCSS overrides

+Generally speaking we should be keeping as much styling as possible in the main BXI repository.
+However background-images MUST be in CSS and need to be vertical specific to prevent bundles from blowing up on the P1 side.
+This could technically be used later on if tweaks in BXI to get around ui-library are getting out of hand, but at this time it's not recommended.

 ## DaVinci buttons

 Trials has different default buttons than bxi, these are located in this folder under partials.